RajShivade/Electric-Vehicles-Market-Size-Analysis-using-Python/README.md

 Now Next, let’s explore the types of electric vehicles represented in this dataset.
 Understanding the breakdown between different EV types, such as Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV), can provide insights into consumer preferences and the adoption patterns of purely electric vs. hybrid electric solutions.
 So, let’s visualize the distribution of electric vehicle types to see which categories are most popular among the registered vehicles:

-# analyzing the distribution of electric vehicle Types
+# Analyzing the distribution of electric vehicle Types
 ev_type_distribution = ev_data['Electric Vehicle Type'].value_counts()

 plt.figure(figsize=(10, 6))